GW4RWR - Amateur radio - my take on it.

 Introduction:

-Later that year, GW3RUE joined dad's Rotary club gave a talk about amateur radio.
-Santa brought a brand new FRG-7.
-I self studied and sat the RAE in December 1981, and was licenced in 1982 at the age of fifteen.
-I learned morse code and the present callsign was issued seven months later.
-Over forty years later, and I still find it amazing how information can be transmitted by wireless.
+Later that year, a new member, GW3RUE, to dad's Rotary club gave a talk about amateur radio, showing them his FT-7.
+Dad put me in touch with him.
+Santa brought a brand new FRG-7 that year.
+I self studied and the following november sat the RAE at Llandrillo.
+I was licenced in 1982 at the age of fifteen.
+Once I'd learnt morse code, the current call was obtained in 1983.
+Decades later, I still find it amazing how information is transmitted by wireless.

 Commercial radios: